paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 Sec.
 5. Responsibilities of the Secretary.
 The Secretary shall:

-(a) designate an employee within the department to serve as the liaison and point of contact with the WHOFBCI Director; and
+(a) designate an employee within the department to serve as the liaison and point of contact with the Executive Director; and

-(b) cooperate with the WHOFBCI Director and provide such information, support, and assistance to the WHOFBCI Director as requested to implement this order.
+(b) cooperate with the Executive Director and provide such information, support, and assistance to the Executive Director as requested to implement this order.

 Sec.
 6. General Provisions. (a) This order shall be implemented subject to the availability of appropriations and to the extent permitted by law.

 (b) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by a party against the United States, its agencies, or entities, its officers, employees, or agents, or any other person.

-[Ex.
-Ord.
-No. 13831, § 2(a), which directed substitution of “Centers for Faith and Opportunity Initiatives” for “Centers for Faith-Based and Community Initiatives” wherever appearing in Ex.
-Ord.
-No. 13397, set out above, was executed by also substituting “Center for Faith and Opportunity Initiatives” for “Center for Faith-Based and Community Initiatives” in two places in section 1.]

 #### Ex.
 Ord.
 No. 13406.
 Protecting the Property Rights of the American People
 Ex.
 Ord.
 No. 13406, June 23, 2006, 71 F.R.
 36973, provided: